 Tyler Flynn Dorholt is a writer, artist, educator, and editor.
 American Flowers (prose poems and photographs) is his first full-length book.
 Select work from a new manuscript, American Hours, can be found on TERRITORY, REQUITED, Denver Quarterly, and others.
-Additional writing appears in numerous chapbooks, as well as journals throughout the U.S. and abroad, and can be read here.
-He is currently seeking representation for his first novel, and at work completing a short story collection.
+Additional writing appears in numerous chapbooks, as well as journals throughout the U.S. and abroad, most of which can be found here.
+He is currently at work on two poetry manuscripts, a book of nonfiction, and a novel.

 Tyler has taught writing (from creative writing to professional writing) at Columbia College Chicago, Le Moyne College, Syracuse University, and the College of Environmental Science and Forestry (SUNY-ESF).
 He has also served as a poet-in-residence in the Chicago public schools and has taught writing at the Downtown Writer's Center in Syracuse, NY.
 His current teaching interests involve Writing and the Environment, Creative Nonfiction, Poetry, Storytelling, and Editing.